Heart Happiness Valentine PP380

-It's Sunday and time for a new challenge over at The Paper Players!
-It's the turn of my good friend LeAnne to host this week and she has a great set of colours for you to work with:
+It's Sunday and time for this week's new challenge over at The Paper Players!
+It's the turn of the wonderful Laurie to host this week and she has a fun colour challenge for you to work with:

 Here's the low-down on today's card: